AppImage/docs.appimage.org/source/packaging-guide/environment-variables.rst

    :code:`ARGV0` provides information on how the AppImage was called.
 When you call an AppImage through a symlink for instance, you can get the path to this symlink through :code:`ARGV0`, while :code:`APPIMAGE` would contain the absolute path to the file behind that symlink.

    Scenarios where :code:`ARGV0` is really useful involve so-called multi-binary AppImages, where the filename in :code:`ARGV0` defines which program is called inside the AppImage.
-This concept is also known from single-binary tools like `BusyBox <https://en.wikipedia.org/wiki/BusyBox>`__, and can be implemented in a custom :code:`AppRun` script (see :ref:`Architecture <ref-architecture>` for more information).
+This concept is also known from single-binary tools like `BusyBox <https://en.wikipedia.org/wiki/BusyBox>`__, and can be implemented in a custom :code:`AppRun` script (see :ref:`Architecture <architecture>` for more information).